OASIS planning to educate, promote awareness about sexual assault during April

 “We have been working hard on making some plans to make sure that we can engage with our community,” said Sara Crouch, the outreach coordinator at OASIS.
 “We’re really excited about getting to see people and hang out, but we want to make sure everyone’s safe.”

 Crouch said OASIS will start posting on their social media platforms every day in April to promote education and awareness.
-On April 6, OASIS is asking people to wear teal in support of OASIS and survivors of sexual violence.
+On April 6, OASIS encouraged people to wear teal in support of OASIS and survivors of sexual violence.

-Appalachian State University will also hosts its “Sex in the Dark” event on April 6.
-The event is from 6 to 8 p.m. and allows people to anonymously ask a panel intimate questions related to sexual health.
+Appalachian State University also hosted its “Sex in the Dark” event on April 6.
+The event allowed people to anonymously ask a panel intimate questions related to sexual health.

 “She’s going to talk a little bit about sexual violence, but also about resilience strategies and community connections around that,” Crouch said. “(I’m) really excited about that.”